ldmnt/smbf-re/README.md

-Script to generate the information of a Super Meat Boy Forever save file from the seed.
+The python folder contains a script to generate the information of a Super Meat Boy Forever save file from the seed.

 Example:
 ```sh